-8. Visit the Authentic Apokoronas villages

 Just 20 minutes far from Chania town (25 km) lie some of the most beautiful villages in Crete, the Apokoronas villages.
 There has been a very mild touristic development, so those villages are really old and authentic.
 Some of the villages are:

-- Go to very picturesque Vryses village, built on the feet of White Mt.
-Two rivers cross the village making beautiful pools, small waterfalls and streams.
+- Go to a very picturesque Vryses village, built on the feet of White Mt.
+Two rivers cross the village making beautiful pools, small waterfalls, and streams.

 9. Tour the Monasteries of Akrotiri Peninsula

 Akrotiri is located east and around 15 km far from Chania.
 In the area of Akrotiri you can find some of the oldest, richest, and most imposing monasteries in Chania:

-- The fascinating Monastery of Gouvernetou, founded in 1537, dedicated to Lady of Angels, with impressive columns at the façade.
-Open Monday, Tuesday, Thursday 9am – 12am & 5.00-7.00pm.
-At weekend 9-11am & 5-8pm.
+- The fascinating Monastery of Gouvernetou, founded in 1537, is dedicated to the Lady of Angels, with impressive columns on the facade.
+Open Monday, Tuesday, Thursday 9am – 12am & 5.00-7.00pm, weekends 9-11am & 5-8pm.
 You must wear modest clothes, no shorts or uncovered shoulders, they are very strict about attire.

 - From there, take the trail to Arkoudospilia (Bear Cave), down 140 steps to Panagia Arkoudiotissa, an abandoned 16th monastery, built into a cliff

-- Agia Triada Tsagarolon, founded in 1612, is one of the most fascinating monasteries in Crete that is being managed directly from the Ecumenical Patriarchate.
-Find here one of the best organic produced virgin olive oil in the world as well as honey, wine, vinegard and soap.
+- Agia Triada Tsagarolon, founded in 1612, is one of the most fascinating monasteries in Crete that is being managed directly by the Ecumenical Patriarchate.
+Find here one of the best organic produced virgin olive oil in the world as well as honey, wine, vineyard, and soap.

-When the page was next visited, it said: